OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 ```
 {{< /alert >}}

-## Deploying an OpenNebula RKE2 Cluster
+## Step 5.
+Deploy an OpenNebula RKE2 Cluster

 To deploy an OpenNebula RKE2 cluster, you can import a YAML file for the cluster or use the Helm charts provided by OpenNebula for Kubeadm and RKE2.
-For this tutorial we will install via the GUI using the RKE2 Helm chart.
+For this tutorial we will install via the GUI, using the RKE2 Helm chart.

 To install from the Helm chart, follow these steps: